OVERVIEW

 Brainstorming high-level concepts

-We then grouped similar ideas together by theme, evaluating the rest of the ideas through the lens of insights and pain-points we identified through our original contextual inquiry.
+We then grouped similar ideas together by theme, evaluating ideas through the lens of insights and pain-points we identified through our original contextual inquiry.

 From 60 ideas to 1 core concept

-We narrowed down the initial 60 concepts to 3 main ideas.
-Our first concept, Amio, was a Tamagotchi-style keychain that nudged users to connect with their friends.
-However, one user stated the "cute" form factor and nudging would annoy them after a long day of work.
+Our first concept was a Tamagotchi-style keychain that nudged users to connect with their friends.
+One user stated the "cute" form factor and nudging would annoy them after a long day of work.
 This feedback pushed us to empathize strongly with our demographic, even if we were more biased towards an idea.

 We decided to go with our concept of Off-Rail as it directly addressed the issue of convenience and accessibility, utilizing the existing transit system in place in Seattle while also helping foster social connections.